snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

     * Clout

         There's a good chance the Director knows about the older employee already.
 Newer projects will fall in their laps and higher level decisions will include them, even if there's a newer, more experienced hire.
 People will also go to them for help first, leading to more learning and increased clout.

+* Growth/Promotions

+  Because of reasons mentioned above, longer tenured employees have an advantage of faster promotions: they can get things down faster and take on crucial challenges that could be unknown to newer employees.
+On the flip side, joining a new firm means you'll have to learn the new intricasies and demonstrate skills before being considered for a promotion.

 * Known unknowns and unknown unknowns

   These are the risks associated with the change.
 Maybe you don't like *New City* after all or *New Company* is actually not a great place to work.
 These can be minimized by converting unknown unknowns to known unknows by research.

-# Thought process for making a decision
+# Thought Process for Making a Decision

 Ask yourself the following questions in this order: